BenBradshawww/mnist_ac_gan/README.md

 As mentioned in the ACGAN paper, the training process was unstable.
 An alternative architecture could be used to improve training stability.

-I've also attached a gif of the images during training below.
+I've also attached a gif of the images produced during training below.

 ![Alt text](training_images.gif)